SirusCodes/blog/content/posts/diary/the-real-truth/index.md

 # How one can find the real truth?

-It depends...
-If you can factually verify it then you have your **real truth** which is fact.

-But life is not easy, it is impossible to find the real truth when human **feelings** are involved.
+Life is not easy, it is impossible to find the real truth when human **feelings** are involved.
 Because feelings are something that never remains constant and can be influenced with much ease.
 So you might say something is true for you today, but it not be true tomorrow.

+So, there is no real truth.